VirgilSecurity/chat-back4app-android/README.md

 **Ahoy Back4app community!**

 This is a guest post by Virgil Security: we’re the tech behind [Twilio’s End-to-End Encrypted Messaging][_twilio].
-We’ve been asked by our friends @ Back4app to show you how to build an End-to-End encrypted chat app on top of Back4app.
+We’ve been asked by our friends @ Back4app to show you how to build an End-to-End Encrypted chat app on top of Back4app.

 In this post, we’ll walk you through the steps to make [Back4app’s Android Simple Messenger app][_back4app] End-to-End Encrypted!
 Are you ready?
 Or if you don’t care about the details, you can simply skip to the end of the post and download the final product.

 ## What is End-to-End Encryption?

-First, let’s start with a quick refresher of what E2EE is and how it works.
+First, let’s start with a quick refresher of what E2EE (End-to-End Encryption) is and how it works.
 E2EE is simple: when you type in a chat message, it gets encrypted on your mobile device (or in your browser) and gets decrypted only when your chat partner receives it and wants to display it in chat window.

 ![Virgil Chat](img/chat_example.png)